Books by and about 2020 presidential candidates|

 - Eric Garcetti (4) California Mayor of Los Angeles

-- Kamala Harris (2) Democratic Senate candidate California
+- Kamala Harris (18) California Democratic candidate for President; California Senator

 - Marco Rubio (5) FL Senator; Republican Presidential candidate

-- Mike Pence (3) Indiana Republican nominee for Vice President
+- Mike Pence (6) Indiana Republican Vice President

 - Oprah Winfrey (10) Possible candidate for president 2020